HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/manage_content_items.md

 Content users can copy a content item to another location.

 1. Go to the content item you want to copy.
-In the example below, the content item is obtained from **Web Content > Content > Articles** location.
+In the following example, the content item is obtained from **Web Content > Content > Articles** location.
 Click the icon to select the content item and then click the **Copy** icon on the header.

     ![Select Content Item to Copy](../../../../../assets/Select_Content_Item_to_Copy_HCL_Content_Composer.png)

 2. A location selector appears.
 Select the location (site area or portal page) you want to copy the content to.
-After selecting, click the **Copy** button to finalize copying of the content item.
+After selecting, click the **Copy** button to copy the content item.

     ![Select a location and click Copy](../../../../../assets/Select_Site_Area_to_Copy_Content_to_HCL_Content_Composer.png)